ReneTode/Alexa-Appdaemon-App/README.md

 ## Example Intents

-1) commando
+1) commands
-Alexa gives a list from all commando that you have programmed.
+Alexa gives a list from all commands that you have programmed.
 Helpfull for when you live in a house where several people use the skill. this way they can always ask what they can say to Alexa.
 2) goodmorning
 I use Alexa to set a sensor (sensor.rene) from Asleep to Home.